-According to Carl Jung, we inherit biological, fundamental, and unconscious aspects from our ancestors.
-These archetypes are remnants of joys, sorrows, fate, and psychology repeated countlessly throughout history.
-Jung believes that this part of the human psyche; the collective unconscious, contains all the experiences and knowledge that humans, as species, share, and this theory goes against the ancient Greek concept of tabula rasa, believing that at birth, the human mind is a blank slate to be filled only with experience.
+Carl Jung believed we inherited different parts of our biological, fundamental, and unconscious aspects from our ancestors.
+The archetypes reflect what’s left of our joys, sorrows, fate, and psychology that are repeated over and over throughout history.
+Jung believes this collective unconscious contains all of the experiences and knowledge that our species as a human shares.
+It also goes against the idea of the ancient Greek concept of tabula rasa, which believes that the human mind is a blank slate at birth that’s only filled with experience.

 Carl Jung’s Four Major Archetypes

-The Persona, according to Carl, takes different forms and may appear in dreams.
+The Persona archetype, according to Jung, takes different forms and may appear in dreams.
 This figurative social mask keeps one in check and ensures that they contain socially unacceptable impulses, emotions, and primitive urges.
 For instance, children, from a young age, are taught that to fit societal norms and expectations, they have to behave and act in a certain way.
-The downside to this archetype is that it can lead one to lose their true self as one tries to keep up with everyone else’s expectations and norms.
+The downside to the Persona archetype is that it can lead one to lose their true self as one tries to keep up with everyone else’s expectations and norms.

 Anima is a woman, representing the femininity or feminine image in a man’s psyche.
 At the same time, the animus is a man and a representation of the masculine image or masculinity in a woman’s psyche.
 A combination of the animus and anima is referred to as the divine couple or syzygy and represents wholeness, unification, and completion.